firion-jones/COS30015-assignment1/content/06-implementation.md

   ![Hydra successfully accessing all 4 mariadb passwords](images/captured-sql-passwords.png){width=4in}

 ### Step 1.2

-- Used AI to generate a script that would produce similar passwords.
+- Used a quick and dirty approach by asking an AI chatbot to generate alternative passwords, speeding up the creation of a realistic password list for the attack.

 ### Step 1.3